Broncos beat Cowboys 30-16 as 6-game Dallas win streak ends

 Javonte Williams had 17 carries for 111 yards, including a 20-yarder to kick-start Denver’s first scoring drive, which ended on Melvin Gordon’s 3-yard run.
 Gordon had 80 yards as the Broncos ran for 190 against the league’s sixth-best run defense.

+Denver had a pregame scare when quarterback Drew Lock was ruled out because of COVID-19 protocols, and there was an error in Bridgewater’s test that forced him to delay his warmup routine.
+Ultimately, the Broncos didn’t lose anyone else for the same reason and managed multiple lineup changes for injuries.

-Broncos: Patrick had four catches for 84 yards before he was helped off late in the third quarter. … DT McTelvin Agim didn’t return after injuring a knee. … First-round draft pick Pat Surtain II sustained a knee injury.
+Patrick, who had four catches for 85 yards, was helped off after an incompletion in the third quarter.
+Defensive tackle McTelvin Agim didn’t return after injuring a knee, and rookie cornerback and first-round pick Pat Surtain II also injured a knee.

 UP NEXT